JorgePe/AppInventor-Vernie/README.md

 For the moment, you need to know the BLE address of your LEGO BOOST Move Hub.
 You can use a free Android app from Nordic, nRF Connect, to get this address.
 It's easy to get a dynamic list of the BLE devices found nerarby but my office has so many that my phone screen was cluttered, will later try a better version that filters BLE addresses by manufacturer and shows only LEGO devices.

+# Explaining the App

+If you import the .aia file you will see on the Designer View that the App uses the follow visual components, all on the same default Screen:

+- BtnConnection
+- ListPicker1
+- Image1
+- LblRadius
+- LblXY
+- LabelJoystick
+- BtnRst
+- CanvasJoystick
+- ImgSpriteJoystick
+- BtnShoot

+For convenience these UI components are arranged inside Horizontal Arrangements and there also a few labels that I use as spacers, not listed above.

+There are also some non-visual objects:

+- One extension, BluetoothLE1.
+This contains all Bluetooth Low Energy components required to talk with Vernie.
+- Two sensors (ClockTracks and ClockShoot).
+The first is used to regularly send motor commands to Vernie and the second to implement a delay between back and forth movements of the head when triggering the "cannon".
+- Three image files (two for the joystick Canvas and Sprite and the other one, a photo of Vernie, used as Image1 and also used as the Application Icon)

+When the Application starts, it initializes the Screen and defines a few global variables: